Great news, your latest pitch was a huge success, and you’ve landed a new client!

 At this point, think about sharing information like:

-You will have already spoken to the client in detail about their wants and needs, but this is the time in the client onboarding process to talk about how things will look moving forward.
+You will have already spoken to the client in detail about their wants and needs, but this is the time in the client onboarding process to discuss how things will look going forward.

-Use this call to briefly discuss the different parts of your onboarding process and field any questions they might have before you officially get started.
+Use this call to briefly review the key parts of your onboarding process and address any questions they may have before you officially get started.

 Consider including these in your kick-off call: